NINDS CDE Notice of Copyright

 |Scoring and Psychometric Properties||

 Scoring: The total possible score is 30 points (total for each domain: Visuospatial/executive - 5, Naming - 3, Memory - None, Attention - 6, Language - 3, Abstraction - 2, Delayed recall - 5, Orientation - 6).
 One point is added for an individual who has 12 years or fewer of formal education; however the total possible score remains the same.
 The cued recall and memory recognition trials do not contribute to the total score.
 Higher scores indicate better performance.

-Psychometric Properties: There are strong validation studies emerging across patient populations (e.g., cerebrovascular, MCI/AD, Parkinson's disease).
-The remotely administered MoCA versions have also been validated across patient populations..
+Psychometric Properties: There have been strong validation studies emerging across patient populations (e.g., cerebrovascular, MCI/AD, Parkinson's disease).
+The remotely administered MoCA versions have also been validated across patient populations.